Skip to content

 Girl Guides

-SuperNOVA has eight unique hands-on workshops to help Girl Guides units earn their science, engineering and technology badges.
+SuperNOVA has four unique hands-on workshops to help Girl Guides units earn their science, engineering and technology badges.
 Workshops are between 1 hour and 1.5 hours long, depending on the topic and age group.

-Workshops can be delivered at your unit meeting location within the Halifax Regional Municipality or SuperNOVA can host your unit at Dalhousie University.
 If you are interested in booking a badge workshop, please contact us at bookings@superstaff.ca and we will work with you directly to select a workshop and arrange a suitable time.

 Workshop Descriptions